ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

 ## Quantifiers

+Everything described above is called an "atom".
+Groups are also atoms.
+Any atom can be made optional or repeating in a regex.

 The typical regular expression quantifiers are supported:

 * `+` - Match the preceding "atom" (single matching literal, group, sub-rule